The cost of divorce in Australia depends on different factors. Some of the expenses you may face include:

 What are court order filing fees?

-A court order may be necessary to formalise parenting arrangements, property division, or spousal maintenance.
-At times, a party to a divorce order may feel the need to apply for orders without the consent of their ex partner.
-The orders can be granted on an interim or final basis.
+A court order may be necessary to formalise parenting arrangements, property division, or spousal maintenance following a divorce application.
+In some cases, a party may need to apply for orders without the consent of their former partner.
+These applications involve filing fees and can result in orders being made on an interim or final basis.
+Seeking appropriate legal support can help you understand the process and your options.

 Interim orders can be critical for individuals involved who require immediate action before final orders are determined.
-A court filing fee is generally required when submitting such applications, which can vary depending on the nature of the orders sought.In some cases, seeking interim orders can help protect assets or children from actions by an uncooperative ex partner during proceedings.
+A court filing fee is generally required when submitting such applications.
+Seeking interim orders can help protect assets or children from actions by an uncooperative ex-partner during proceedings.

 The costs of legal applications include the following:

-Interim order application/Application in a case (Parenting AND/OR Financial): $145
+Interim order application/application in a case (parenting AND/OR financial): $150

 Fee exemption